5thGenDev/mamba-alignment-handbook/README.md

 Please see instruction for original alignment-handbook here: https://github.com/huggingface/alignment-handbook/tree/main

 ## Reproducible pipeline:
 1. Follow instructions of [alignment-handbook git](https://github.com/huggingface/alignment-handbook).
-Then have a look at my mamba.sh, that's the
-2.
+For mamba, it's a tad more complicated so bear with me a sec - Both [mamba_ssm package](https://github.com/state-spaces/mamba/releases) and [causal_conv1d package](https://github.com/Dao-AILab/causal-conv1d/releases) are compatible to specific versions of CUDA, Python, PyTorch; both packages also require [NVIDIA NGC docker image](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch/tags).
+The authors tried to wrote setup.py to automate this process but honestly it's not working out to well so you will need to do it manually so check the hyperlinks for mamba_ssm package, causal_conv1d package and NVIDIA NGC docker image according to your computer.
-3. Here's the tricky bit, you need to figure out the right docker image according to your python versTo get compatible docker image for Mamba, take nvcr.io/nvidia/pytorch:23.12-py3
+2. Here's the tricky bit, you need to figure out the right docker image according to your python versTo get compatible docker image for Mamba, take nvcr.io/nvidia/pytorch:23.12-py3
-4. <git clone https://github.com/5thGenDev/mamba-finetune/tree/main> and <git clone https://github.com/5thGenDev/mamba-alignment-handbook>
+3. <git clone https://github.com/5thGenDev/mamba-finetune/tree/main> and <git clone https://github.com/5thGenDev/mamba-alignment-handbook>
-5. Before submitting .submit_file for condor to run  any bash script, type "chmod 777 bash script file" to make them executable
+4. Before submitting .submit_file for condor to run  any bash script, type "chmod 777 bash script file" to make them executable
 If you want to intuitive read our code, read these files that you can see main page: dpo_sft.submit_file, mamba-sft-lora.yaml, mamba.sh, mamba.submit_file, sft.sh.
 Our yaml is filed based on - https://github.com/huggingface/alignment-handbook/pull/88 with some minor adjustment according to [Mamba model card](https://huggingface.co/state-spaces/mamba-2.8b-hf) and [Mamba paper section E2](https://arxiv.org/pdf/2312.00752.pdf)